Hugo-Chia/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `remove S1234567A`.

 <puml src="diagrams/ArchitectureSequenceDiagram.puml" width="574" />

+In this interaction, the `UI` component takes in the command `remove S1234567A`, which is passed to the `Logic` component.
+It checks whether this command exists, and whether the syntax is valid.
+If so, it executes, removing the person with the NRIC of `S1234567A` from `Model`.
+This change needs to be saved in order for it to persist, and so `Storage` saves this change to the file on the hard disk.

 Each of the four main components (also shown in the diagram above),